roboflow/deploy-models-with-grpc-pytorch-asyncio/README.md

 ## Inference

-We will use `resnet34` from `torchvision`, let's start by defining our preprocessing transformation
+We will use `resnet34` from `torchvision`.
+First thing, we define our preprocessing transformation

 ```python
 # inference.py